dedickinson/community/tutorials/deploy-dependency-track/index.md

 #### Set up a GKE cluster

-First, we'll create a VPC to house the private cluster.
+We'll create a VPC to house the private cluster.
 In the commands below we'll create a VPC and enable [private service access](https://cloud.google.com/sql/docs/postgres/configure-private-services-access#configure-access)
 - the latter providing the ability to create a Cloud SQL instance without a public IP address.